craftercms/docs/source/by-role/author/index.rst

   |

 * Item Selector - Allows the user to select an item from configured sources.
+It allows cross-referencing and linking between items.
 Clicking the **Add** button opens a menu that lets the user pick from the list.
   Clicking on **Add & Close** or **Add Selection** adds the selected item to the selector list

   .. image:: /_static/images/form-controls/form-control-item-selector.webp
      :width: 30 %